nyantropy/Gravitas/ENGINE_UI_RUNTIME_ARCHITECTURE.md

   parameters.
 - `DungeonUiController` mounts the composition through `UiSystem::mountComposition(...)`.
-- `InteractionPromptSyncSystem` stores a `UiCompositionId`, feeds prompt text and viewport parameters into the concrete composition, and calls `UiSystem::updateComposition(...)`.
+- the prompt presenter stores a `UiCompositionId`, feeds prompt text into the concrete composition, and calls `UiSystem::updateComposition(...)`.
 - The old handle-based constructor remains as a compatibility path for scenes that still build the prompt directly.